webiny/Htpl/README.md

 ### If, Else, ElseIf

-The `if` function, and its siblings `else` and `elseif` provide a way for executing/showing a particular part of the template, based on the value of the logical condition.
+The `if` function, and its siblings `else` and `elseif` provide a way for executing/showing a particular part of the template, based on if the logical condition is met.

 ```html
 <w-if cond="someVar=='someString'">